 (fl.
-5th century BC), Greek philosopher.
-A member of the Eleatic school, he defended Parmenides' theories by formulating paradoxes which appeared to demonstrate the impossibility of motion, one of which shows that once Achilles has given a tortoise a start he can never overtake it, since each time he arrives where it was, it has already moved on.
+5th century BC), Greek philosopher; known as Zeno of Elea.
+A member of the Eleatic school, he defended Parmenides' theories by formulating paradoxes that appeared to demonstrate the impossibility of motion, one of which shows that once Achilles has given a tortoise a start he can never overtake it, since each time he arrives where it was, it has already moved on.

 (c.335–c.263 BC), Greek philosopher, founder of Stoicism; known as Zeno of Citium.
 He founded the school of Stoic philosophy (c.300), but all that remains of his treatises are fragments of quotations.See stoicism